Slow Cooker Carnitas Pork Tacos

 I also love to make BBQ Pork Sliders with Country Slaw and South Philly Style Slow Cooker Italian Shredded Pork with the shoulder.
 It’s a great cut of meat to have hiding away in your freezer, so don’t shy away from purchasing a large shoulder if you happen upon one at a great price.

-Can I use a pork loin instead of a shoulder?
+Can I use a pork loin instead of a shoulder for the Carnitas Pork Tacos?

 I would advise against this.
 The fat/marbling of the pork shoulder is crucial to the crockpot carnitas recipe.
 It not only allows for the meat to remain moist and tender, but also aids in the crisping of the final product for the tacos (save those precious juices).
 A pork loin would yield a much drier product, and would not crisp well in the final steps.